This Mice and Mystics review was made after playing the game five times

 - The greatest strength of Mice and Mystics is its theme.
 The stories that you’ll find in the storybook are very well-written and help the game come alive.
 Without the strong storytelling, this game would probably be average at best.
-As it is, it’s a very good game for anyone who likes to use their imaginations while playing a board game.
+As it is, it’s a very good game for anyone who likes to use their imagination while playing a board game.
 Obviously, it is also a great choice for older kids.

 - This isn’t a “miniatures game,” but the Mice and Mystics miniatures are top quality and rival those found in more traditional miniatures games.
 Since Mice and Mystics is a story-driven game, it’s nice that they made these minis so detailed because it helps you to get immersed in the world.

 - For some, the fact the game takes about two hours is a plus, but for many that may actually be a drawback.
 The gameplay is a bit repetitious, so players who aren’t very into the theme may get a bit bored.

 - This is a family game through and through.
 That’s not a bad thing, of course, but it also means that a group of adults might not enjoy it as much after a couple of plays.